KevinChngJY/stock_advisor_bot/README.md

 API Gateway of system is using ngrok (Between telegram and Rasa OpenSource Server)

 ## DEPLOY TO SERVER (DIGITAL OCEAN) : 2 Server Machine or 3 Server Machine
+(Not in the scope of this project)

 ## DEPLOY TO CONTAINER
+(Not in the scope of this project)

 ---
 ## SECTION 3 : PROJECT - MILESTONES